Thinking

 When omitted, the model uses its default behavior.
 Provider-specific settings (documented in the sections below) take precedence when both are set.

-The unified thinking setting maps to each provider’s native format:
+The Thinking capability maps each effort value to the selected provider’s native format:

 Some OpenAI-compatible model providers might also support native thinking parts that are not delimited by tags.
 Instead, they are sent and received as separate, custom fields in the API.
 Typically, if you are calling the model via the <provider>:<model> shorthand, Pydantic AI handles it for you.
 Nonetheless, you can still configure the fields with openai_chat_thinking_field.